CENTRAL & SOUTH AMERICAN

 Centesimo

 coin.
-One side pictures native chief Urraca, who helped Panama gain its
+One side pictures native chief Urraca who fought against the

 its independence from Colombia in 1903 with the help of the United